Free College Starts Here. Do you qualify? Click here

 The Quincy College Surgical Technology Program offers students three combined learning experiences: lecture, laboratory, and clinical.
 Lecture topics come to life in our laboratory.
 Laboratory skills transition the clinical setting during rotation at either a major Boston teaching facility or one of the leading community hospitals.

 During this program, students are required to complete a minimum of 500 clinical hours and scrub on a minimum of 120 surgical procedures.
-Please note, acceptance to the Program does not guarantee a clinical placement.
-Clinical facilities require a satisfactory Criminal Offender Record Information (CORI) check on all students prior to commencement of the clinical experience.
+Please note that acceptance to the program does not guarantee a clinical placement.
+Clinical facilities require a satisfactory Criminal Offender Record Information (CORI) check on all students prior to the commencement of the clinical experience.
 A positive CORI check may prevent a student from completing a clinical practice in any clinical facility.
 Should this occur, the student will not be able to complete the Surgical Technology Program.

-The Quincy College Surgical Technology Program strives to provide the learner with the very best educational opportunity available to the future professional who has selected this very rewarding career pathway.
+The Quincy College Surgical Technology Program strives to provide the learner with the best educational opportunity available to the future professional who has selected this advantageous career pathway.

 Scholarships

-• All new Fall 2022 Surg Tech Students will be eligible for a $1000 First Year Scholarship
+All new Surgical Technology students will be eligible for a $1000 First Year Scholarship

 National Certified Surgical Technology Exam